-Crate-diggers and audiophiles, here's where you can get your hands on vinyls and turntables in Singapore.
+Crate-diggers and audiophiles, here's where you can get your hands on vinyl and turntables in Singapore.

-Sure, everyone’s on Spotify (us included) and we all love rocking out to live music, but the old school vinyl is far from obsolete.
-There’s something rather seductive (and hipster) about removing a giant black disk from its sleeve, placing it on a player, gently dropping the needle onto the record, and taking in the warm, glorious sound bellowing from the speakers.
-Who knew there was a vibrant vinyl scene in Singapore!
-Below, we dish out the coolest record stores in Singapore for your analog aural fix.
+Sure, everyone’s on Spotify.
+(On that note, check out our curated playlist of local artistes.)
+We all love rocking out to live music, but old school vinyl is far from obsolete.
+There’s just something seductive (and hipster) about removing a giant black disk from its sleeve, placing it on a player, gently dropping the needle onto the record, and taking in the warm, glorious sound emerging from the speakers.
+Who knew there was such a vibrant vinyl scene in Singapore?
+Here, we dish out the finest record stores in Singapore for your analog aural fix.

 The Analog Vault